edelvarden/material-fox-updated/README.md

     └── userContent.css
 ```

-2. On the project root directory, install the dependencies listed in `package.json` by using the following command
+3. On the project root directory, install the dependencies listed in `package.json` by using the following command:

 ```bash
 npm install
 ```

-3. Watch for changes to the `src` files and automatically build them to the `chrome` folder by using the following command
+3. Watch for changes to the `src` files and automatically build them into the `chrome` folder using the following command:

 ```bash
 npm run dev